 Meanwhile, thinly slice grape tomatoes vertically (aim for 3-5 slices each), and thinly slice cheese (from a block for best results).

-Mix tuna, Greek yogurt, mustard, balsamic vinegar, tarragon, and black pepper, then stir in diced red onion, celery, bell pepper, and pickle.
+Mix tuna, Greek yogurt, mustard, balsamic vinegar, tarraton/oregano, and black pepper, then stir in diced red onion, bell pepper, and pickle.
 I just estimate the veggies–throw in enough to give some crunch and pizzaz, but not so much that the tuna mixture won’t bind.

-Lightly toast the bread by itself first, in toaster on a low setting or in toaster oven on both sides until just crisp.
-Top lightly toasted bread with tuna mixture and sliced tomatoes (not cheese yet).
+Lightly toast the bread by itself first, in toaster on a low setting or in toaster oven (directly on the grates or on a pizza pan with holes) on both sides until just crisp.
+Mash avocado on toasted breadwith tuna mixture and sliced tomatoes (not cheese yet).
 Transfer to toaster oven and cook several minutes, until tuna is heated through, bread is crispy, and tomatoes begin to shrivel.
 Top with sliced cheese and return to oven about a minute longer, until cheese is melty and you are drooling.
-Serve with your favorite fruit and side.
-Here I’m munching on these Mesquite BBQ Roasted Chickpeas from The Good Bean.
+Serve with your favorite fruit and side (such as these Crunchmaster Roasted Veggie Crackers).